stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-There are only 3 ways for you to know what will happen in the short term.
+There are only 3 ways to predict the short term.

 &nbsp;

-#### A) You know someone who works at Nvidia who can disclose you revenues before they become public
+#### A) You know someone who works at Nvidia and can disclose revenues before they go public

 &nbsp;